restful-ma/rama-cli/docs/parsers/oapi3.md

 # OpenAPI V3 Parser

-The [KaiZen-OpenApi-Parser](https://github.com/RepreZen/KaiZen-OpenApi-Parser) is used to parse OpenAPI 3 files, as it is simple to use and seems to support all features that are necessary to parse OpenAPI 3 files.
+The [KaiZen-OpenApi-Parser](https://github.com/RepreZen/KaiZen-OpenApi-Parser) is used to parse OpenAPI 3 files, as it is simple to use and supports all features necessary to parse OpenAPI 3 files.